ManuSrivastava1/ManuSrivastava1/README.md

 <h1 align="center">Hi 👋, I'm Manu Srivastava</h1>
-<h3 align="center">I am currently enrolled in the Master's course in Digital Humanities at the Univiersity of Bologna,Italy.</h3>
+<h3 align="center">Currently enrolled in the Master's course in Digital Humanities at the Univiersity of Bologna,Italy.</h3>

 - 🔭 I’m currently working on **a Digital Publication website!**